NamitaJamwal/Getting-and-Cleaning-Data/CodeBook.md

 * the subject identifiers

 # Tidy Data
-Contains aggregated mean values of all mean and standard deviation values from original data set grouped by activity and subject.
+Contains aggregated mean values of all mean and standard deviation values from original data set grouped by activity  and subject, resulting in total 180 records.

 ## Attribute Information:
 For each record in the tidy data it is provided:
-- Its activity label.
+- Its activity label (one out of 6 different activities)
-- An identifier of the subject who carried out the experiment.
+- An identifier of the subject who carried out the experiment (one out of 30 different subjects)
 - 79 features with the
   - Mean of Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
   - Mean of Triaxial Angular velocity from the gyroscope.